CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

   <h3 align="center">Astro + LESS Starter Kit</h3>

   <p align="center">
-    This kit includes a pre-configured Astro setup, along with four pages filled with CodeStitch components.
+    This kit includes a pre-configured Astro setup, along with five pages filled with CodeStitch components.
 Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing.
 This kit also leverages the power of a few Astro tools such as, but not limited to, View Transitions, Astro components, scoped styles etc.
     <br/>
     <br/>
     <a href="https://codestitch-intermediate-astro.netlify.app">View Live Result</a>